Notify me

 To begin a conventional career in such a space, it’s essential to agree with the way things are, even if those much further along in their career development are allowed to push the boundaries slightly.

-It was only after I’d created UnconstrainedTime watches that I was happy to find out that what I’d manifested has a place in this era, aligning with the independence and creative freedoms of microbrands, the enthusiast’s desire for something unique, and conceptual-art-jewelry as a personal exploration of concepts and chosen aesthetics (which is the fine-art process).
+It was only after I’d created UnconstrainedTime watches that I was happy to find out that what I’d manifested has a place in this era, aligning with the independence and creative freedoms of microbrands, the enthusiast’s desire for something genuinely unique, and conceptual-art-jewellery as a personal exploration of concepts and chosen aesthetics (which is the fine-art process).

-It’s hugely encouraging to me, in the development of UnonstrainedTime, how excited enthusiasts are to be getting in on the ground floor of something significant, like the watch and jewelry expert Evan Fry (more about him below), who is now a hugely valuable part of the UnconstrainedTime team.
+It’s hugely encouraging to me, in the development of UnonstrainedTime, how excited enthusiasts are to be getting in on the ground floor of something significant, like the watch and jewellery expert Evan Fry (more about him below), who is now a hugely valuable part of the UnconstrainedTime team.

-Another first from UnconstrainedTime is that we are, as far as we know, making the first ever 3D fractal watch (detail above) available.
-This will be our launch watch, available around March 2024.
-There will only be one chance to invest in the first 3D fractal watch in existence, so make sure you subscribe to our Priority List for launch updates as well as getting priority access to behind-the-scenes secrets of our brand.
+Another first from UnconstrainedTime is that we are, as far as we know, launching with the first ever 3D fractal watch (detail above).There will only be one chance to invest in the first 3D fractal watch in existence, so make sure you subscribe to our Priority List for launch updates as well as getting priority access to behind-the-scenes secrets of our brand.

 Who we are